High school girls sitting at a table in the school yard talking and laughing

 With a home address in Victoria

-Temporary applicants with a home address in Melbourne or Victoria must choose a school within their local community.
+Temporary Students with a home address in Melbourne or Victoria must choose a school within their local community.
 This is known as your designated neighbourhood government school or local school, and is generally the government school closest to your home address.
 For find your local school, see: Find my School search tool.

 Accommodation and welfare